Jatin-Goyal-552/Corona_Xray/README.md

 # Corona_Xray
-A small model to classify Corona and Normal X ray image.
+A small model to classify Corona Virus and Normal X ray image.